Application Process For Taking The GED in Maryland

 Importance of GED Certification For Those in Maryland

 GED stands for General Educational Development Test.
-GED test measures that candidates' skills are comparable to the skills of those candidates who are high school graduates.
-If a candidate receives the designated scores and the GED credential, he becomes eligible to apply for those college admissions and for jobs which demand a high school diploma as a requirement.
-The standardized GED test is a group of tests.
+This test measures whether or not the candidates' skills are comparable to the skills of those candidates who are high school graduates.
+If a candidate receives the designated scores and the credential, he becomes eligible to apply for those college admissions and for jobs which demand a high school diploma as a requirement.
+It is a group of tests.
 This group of tests is officially known as the GED battery of tests.
-The GED battery of tests has 5 tests: Reading, Writing, Social Studies, Mathematics and Science.
-The GED test is based on the standard high school curriculum that prevails in the United States.
+It comprises 5 tests: Reading, Writing, Social Studies, Mathematics and Science.
+The entire examination is based on the standard high school curriculum that prevails in the United States.

-Maryland GED is regulated by the Maryland Adult Education and Literacy Services Program.
-Test-takers should fulfill the following conditions in order to submit the GED application, Maryland:
+This is regulated by the Maryland Adult Education and Literacy Services Program.
+Test-takers should fulfill the following conditions in order to submit the application:

-- Test-takers have to be 16 years old
+- The candidates have to be 16 years old

-- Test-takers should have been residing in Maryland for at least for 3 months at the time of testing for submitting a GED application, Maryland
+- He/She should have been residing in Maryland for at least for 3 months at the time of testing for submitting an application

-- Those test-takers who have left public or private schools in the middle of their studies can submit a GED application, Maryland
+- Those test-takers who have left public or private schools in the middle of their studies can apply

-- Test-takers' GED application, Maryland will be valid if they have secured the Maryland High School Certificate of Program Completion according to the COMAR 13A.03.02.09D
+- The application will be valid if they have secured the Maryland High School Certificate of Program Completion according to the COMAR 13A.03.02.09D

 Other Points to Remember

-- The fee for taking the GED in Maryland is 45 USD.
+- The fee for taking the GED is 45 USD.
 This fee structure applies for retaking the test as well

 - Test-takers have to wait for 2 months before taking a retest